Voters in this 'boomerang' county say they're nostalgic for the Trump economy

 The high cost of living remains a big concern to voters

-Outside grocery stories and polling sites last week in Northampton County, hardly anyone NPR spoke with during more than a dozen interviews felt upbeat about the economy, regardless of their politics.
+Outside grocery stores and polling sites last week in Northampton County, hardly anyone NPR spoke with during more than a dozen interviews felt upbeat about the economy, regardless of their politics.

 "When Trump was in office, it was sad, but my 401(k) was just going up and up and up.
 I mean, it was wonderful to watch it," said Ruthann Arris, 69, a Democrat who is retired.